 If you’re still having trouble keeping the number of HTTP requests under control, consider using a content delivery network (CDN).

 A content delivery network (CDN) is a collection of servers spread throughout the globe.
-When a visitor visits your website, CDNs cache static material and serves it to them.
+When users visit your website, CDNs cache static material and serve it to them.
 The cached material comes from the server closest to the user’s physical location.

 Several factors influence whether or not you should use a CDN.
 The most crucial consideration is whether your traffic is domestic or foreign.
-A content delivery network isn’t necessary if the majority of your website’s visitors are local.
+A content delivery network isn’t necessary if most of your website’s visitors are local.

-If your website receives traffic from all around the world, a CDN can help you speed things up.
+If your website receives traffic worldwide, a CDN can help you speed things up.

 Google Fonts can also be merged to reduce the number of requests made.